kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 ![tmux-example]({{ site.url }}/assets/img/tmux-example.gif)

-Do you open multiple terminals/tabs/connections to have more shells available?

 Ever lost your internet connection while `ssh`ing into a remote host?

-If you (or your cat) were to close your terminal right now:

-  - your shell(s) are dead.
-  - all your programs running in those shells are dead.
+If your terminal closed right now, your shells (and any programs running said shells) would be terminated.

-With `tmux` your shells and programs keeps running.
-And you get cool "tabs" without spawning more terminals/connections.
+But if you were using `tmux`, your shells and programs would still be running.

-Best of all, you get a stupid bar with a clock on it! (no more need for that ohmyzsh plugin)
+You also get cool tabs, screen splitting and a stupid bar with a clock on it!

 ## Installing tmux